Yes, People Can Die from Opiate Withdrawal

 The most obvious, and devastating, way that opiate withdrawal affects the body lies in studies of newborns who are born to addicted mothers.
 Shortly after birth, the infants can exhibit all of the above listed symptoms of withdrawal, along with experiencing seizures; poor feeding habits; and tremors.
 Babies suffering from withdrawal are commonly in need of being treated with intravenous medications.
 They can take several days to recover, even with the help of such treatments, and exhibit signs of being in severe discomfort for the duration.

-When withdrawing from opiates, both the brain and the body are affected.
+When detoxing from opiates, both the brain and the body are affected.
 The high from opiate use is produced through the chemical bonding with certain receptors in the brain.
 These receptors tell the brain to release hormones which produce a feeling of ease and happiness.
 When the drug supply is removed, the user finds that the brain’s ability to produce these hormones, naturally, has atrophied.
 The result of this lack of natural dopamine production is that the former user can experience anxiety, depression, and inability to sleep.

 The brain is part of the central nervous system.
 This system controls involuntary actions, such as the ability to breath; the ability to maintain proper body temperature; and the maintenance of a steady heart rate.
 Similar to what occurs in the brain, opioid receptors along the spinal region of the central nervous system become dependent upon the effects of the drug, and ceasing usage of the drug can result in the body not remembering how to self-regulate.
 The physical withdrawal symptoms of rapid heart rate, diarrhea, and nausea are related to the confusion of the sympathetic and parasympathetic nervous system after losing the directing influence of the drug.